jerrysekuna/PythonScripts/README.md

 # PythonScripts
-#This scripts contain several mini projects written in python codes
+#This scripts contain several mini projects written in python3